Malta Holding Company

 A holding Company in Malta, a Maltese holding company, or better the non resident shareholder of the Maltese company, is entitled to a refund of the 35% tax paid by companies in Malta in the following proportions:

-- Refund on 6/7th of the tax paid by the Maltese company (except on profits on sale of immovable property in Malta, and profits that have been taxed at source on a final withholding regime)
+- Refund on 6/7th of the Tax paid by the Maltese company (except on profits on sale of immovable property in Malta, and profits taxed at source on a final withholding regime).

-- Refund of 5/7th of the tax paid by the Maltese company on profits that consist of passive interest or royalties
+- Tax refund Refund 5/7ths of the Tax paid by the Maltese company whose holding income is passive interest or royalties.

-- Full refund on the Tax on profits of the Maltese Company that are generated from a ‘participating holding’
+- Full refund on the Tax on profits of the Maltese Company from a ‘participating holding.’

 This full refund allows the Malta holding Company to be a very tax efficient vehicle in international tax planning.
 A participating Holding by a Maltese Company is defined as a holding by a Maltese Company in a non resident company that qualifies if any of the following is satisfied;

-- The holding by the Maltese Company is 10% or more of equity share capital
+- The holding by the Maltese Company is 10% or more of equity share capita

 - The Maltese Company has an investment of minimum €1.16 million held for at least 183 Days